AryanKhandelwal5/BugFree/README.md

-# BugFree - Turn You Code Into Production-level , Secure , Reliable & Scalable Code in 1 CLICK!
+# BugFree - Turn You Code Into Production-level , Secure , Reliable & Scalable Code with Most Modern Syntax in 1 CLICK!

-BugFree is a beginner-friendly app that turns pasted code into a production-level , secure , safe , scalable ,reliable, error-free code efficiently.
-It helps developers spot likely bugs, edge cases, modern syntax practices, and severity before they ship.
+BugFree is a beginner-friendly app that turns your pasted code into a Production-level, Secure, Safe, Scalable, Reliable, Error-free code efficiently in just 1 CLICK .
+It helps developers spot likely bugs, edge cases they might be missing , modern syntax practices, and severity before they ship.

 Built for **OpenAI Build Week** using **GPT-5.6 Terra**.